AtlasOfLivingAustralia/seasonal-calendar/seasonal-calendar-api/README.md

 ## Adding a new DB migration

-Run `./new-migration.groovy` then edit.
+Run `./new-migration.groovy` then edit the resulting file.

 ## Tips for authoring a migration

-Since backing out a migration can be a pain, try authoring / testing the migration in a transaction first, eg open `psql` or the IntelliJ DB tools and:
+Since backing out a migration can be a pain, try authoring / testing the migration in a transaction first, eg open your favourite SQL tool such as pgadmin, `psql` or the IntelliJ DB tools and:

 ```
 BEGIN;